Rhubarb Bars

 Rhubarb bars with a shortbread crust and tangy rhubarb custard filling are a fun, easy spring dessert.
 Visit my blog for all the best rhubarb recipes on the internet. #rhubarb

-Finally, the brown grayness of winter has given way to a brilliant spring, and I have been enjoying every second of it.
-The hundreds of fresh produce stands in the county are opening and selling beautiful produce.
+Finally, the brown-grayness of winter is giving way to a brilliant spring, and I have been enjoying every second of it.
+The fresh produce stands in the county are opening and selling beautiful produce.

 Asparagus and rhubarb are some of my favorites.
-And it seems that spring is the only time you can find rhubarb.
-Unless you freeze some for next year, which I’m going to show you how to do.
+And spring is the only time you can find rhubarb unless you freeze some for next year, which I will show you how to do.

 How To Freeze Rhubarb

-All you need to do is wash the rhubarb, dice it up, and freeze it in 4 cups bags.
+All you need to do is wash the rhubarb, dice it up, and freeze it 4 cups per bag.
 Easy Peasy.
 4 cups is a perfect portion to thaw out and make these bars or a pie.

 Rhubarb Bars

 These rhubarb bars feature all the goodness of spring.
-The simplicity of the recipe allows the rhubarb to shine in all its tangy glory.
+The recipe’s simplicity allows the rhubarb to shine in all its tangy glory.

-To highlight the freshness of the rhubarb, the crust is a simple shortbread, made from a crumb mixture of flour, sugar and butter.
+The crust is a simple shortbread made from a crumb mixture of flour, sugar, and butter.

 The buttery sweetness of the crust perfectly complements the zing of the rhubarb.
 With less than an hour from start to finish, what excuse do you have for not making them?